tibetan-nlp/annodoc/index.md

 light verbs cannot be understated.
 A proper verb lexicon for Tibetan needs to include those `NOUN` + `VERB` collocations that convey fundamental verbal meanings in the language.

+#### Relative clauses

+Repeating the example from above:

+zhang pos so nam byas pa’i nas
+> _the barley which was cultivated by the uncle_ (CT - Mila 11a)